PauseAI/pauseai-website/src/posts/xrisk.md

 ## AI companies are locked in a race to the bottom

 OpenAI, DeepMind and Anthropic want to develop AI safely.
-Unfortunately, they do not know how to do this and they are forced by various incentives to keep racing faster to get to AGI first.
+Unfortunately, they do not know how to do this, and they are forced by various incentives to keep racing faster to get to AGI first.
 OpenAI's [plan](https://openai.com/blog/introducing-superalignment) is to use future AI systems to align AI.
 The problem with this is that we have no guarantee that we will create an AI that solves alignment before we have an AI that is catastrophically dangerous.
 Anthropic [openly admits](https://www.anthropic.com/index/core-views-on-ai-safety) that it has no idea yet how to solve the alignment problem.
 DeepMind has not publicly stated any plan to solve the Alignment problem.